The All-Star SUPERband (6pm)

 O'Donoghues Irish Pub (Elm Grove) 13225 Watertown Plank Road, Elm Grove, Wisconsin 53122

+Not “Just Another Big Band”, the All-Star SUPERband is a seventeen piece rehearsal jazz band that plays every Thursday night to benefit Easter Seals of Southeast Wisconsin.

-Event time: Every Thursday night from 6:00 P.M. to 8:45 P.M.
-Seating is first come first served with doors open at 5:30 P.M
+Seating is first come first served with doors open at 5:30 P.M. $5.00 Cover.
+The All-Star SUPER band does a collection at each performance to benefit Easter Seals of Southeast Wisconsin.

 ×